mathportillo/evemu-logitech-driver/README.md

 - Forward: Move to workspace above  (Super+Page up)
 - Back: Move to workspace below  (Super+Page down)

+Note, they will still trigger mouse events, to disable those use xmodmap https://unix.stackexchange.com/a/20595/38213

 ## Prerequisites
 The script depends on the following executables being available in your PATH:
 - libinput